geoserver/geofence/README.markdown

 **GeoFence** can be run either as a standalone Java web application, or embedded into GeoServer.

+The **GeoFence** *standalone application* run as a java service, and can be queried for auth by one or more GeoServer instances.
-The **GeoFence** *standalone application* provides a graphical user interface to administer GeoServer users and authorization rules.
+It provides a graphical user interface to administer GeoServer users and authorization rules.
 Furthermore, a quite complete [REST API](https://github.com/geoserver/geofence/wiki/REST-API) allows the programmatic administration of the rules and their ancillary data.
-In this configuration GeoServer needs a module (the **probe**) that will send authorization queries to GeoFence using a configurable protocol (by default it uses Spring remoting over HTTP).
+In this configuration GeoServer needs a module (the [GeoFence client plugin](https://github.com/geoserver/geoserver/tree/main/src/extension/geofence/geofence)) that will send authorization queries to GeoFence using a configurable protocol (by default it uses Spring remoting over HTTP).

 The *embedded* configuration will make the GeoFence engine run within GeoServer itself.
 The administration GUI will be seamlessly embedded into GeoServer.
+The embedded GeoFence should be installed as a [GeoServer plugin](https://github.com/geoserver/geoserver/tree/main/src/extension/geofence/geofence-server) as well.

 **GeoFence** provides the authorization services using the interface described in [GSIP 57](http://geoserver.org/display/GEOS/GSIP+57+-+Improving+GeoServer+authorization+framework).

 License
 ==================================================

-**GeoFence** core modules and GUI, as well as the part of **GeoFence** that shall be installed as a module into GeoServer (either the **probe** or the **embedded** logic), are free and Open Source software, released under the GPL license,  (which is [GPL v2.0](http://www.gnu.org/licenses/old-licenses/gpl-2.0.html)), as it implements a GeoServer Java API.
+**GeoFence** core modules and GUI, as well as the **GeoFence** plugins in GeoServer, are free and Open Source software, released under the GPL license (which is [GPL v2.0](http://www.gnu.org/licenses/old-licenses/gpl-2.0.html)), as it implements a GeoServer Java API.

 Getting GeoFence
 ==================================================